ayush01thakur/metabolic-syndrome-complete-mlops-pipeline-project/README.md

 ## Pipeline and Component Features

-   `model_components` : This folder contains all the major component files or dependencies for the traning of the model.
+   ` MODEL COMPONENTS ` : This folder contains all the major component files or dependencies for the traning of the model.

    - Data ingestion: This file ingest the data from various sources (here from csv file stored inside the `raw_data` directory).

    - Preprocessing and Transformation: This file  preprocess and transform data according the analysis done in EDA `eda.ipynb` file  in `raw_data` directory.
 This will produce a `preprocessing.pkl` file (stored inside `artifacts` folder) which will help the preprocessing of the input data while prediction.

    - ML Model Development: Before model development this file creates several machine learning models and compares their accuracies.
 It select the model with the highest accuracy and then stores the `model.pkl` file inside `artifacts` folder, which will later helps in prediction.

-   `pipelines` : This stores the major pipeline which is training and prediction pipeline, later will add deployment pipeline as well.
+   ` PIPELINE ` : This stores the major pipeline which is training and prediction pipeline, later will add deployment pipeline as well.

    - training pipeline: this sets up the base for the prediction pipeline as the prediciton pipeline cannot run without the  `model.pkl` and `preprocessing.pkl` files which is produced during this pipeline's execution.

    - prediction pipeline: this will predic the results and send back to the `app.py` file to disply on the website.